joegage/TIPS/README.md

 ## Downloading and testing TIPS

-*TIPS is now available on CyVerse!* Benefits of running your tassel analysis on CyVerse include:
+*TIPS is now available on CyVerse!* The original version of TIPS is available on CyVerse, as well as an updated version that automatically segments the tassel from the background in a single image (no 'blank' background image required).
+Benefits of running your tassel analysis on CyVerse include:

+* High throughput, distributed computing.
 * Repeatability - analysis are easily replicable and repeatable.
 * No wrangling with Matlab versions - it just works.
 * Free storage of images and results on the CyVerse Data Store